jonmbake/matomo-ansible/README.md

 Then navigate to https://localhost:8443/.
 Note: because it is using a self-signed certificate, you will receive a warning when opening the page within a browser.

-## Provisioning Production Site
+## Provisioning a Production, i.e. Remote, Site

 * Requires [Vagrant](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) to be installed.

 First make sure there is a remote _Ubuntu 18.04_ instance that you want to install Matomoo on.
-Also, make sure you can ssh in, e.g. by running the comman `ssh root@my-ubuntu-instace.com`.
+Also, make sure you can ssh in, e.g. by running the command `ssh root@my-ubuntu-instace.com`.

-Then make sure to update the inventory `prod` entry:
+Then make sure to update the inventory's `prod` entry:

 ```
 [prod]